neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 It is safe to delete the tokens, but you should be aware that this will close currently open sessions.

 #### How do i create a master password?
+Take a look at [the guide to enable end-to-end encryption](Encryption/Enable-End-to-End-Encryption).
 Open the Settings (`More > Settings`) and look for the "Encryption" section.
-If you don't see this section, please ask your admin to enable client-side encryption.
 Enable the client-side encryption option and set a master password.

 **Note:** This can not be undone.
 You can change the master password but not remove it.